Recommendations

 ANTHROPIC_API_KEY=

-Azure OpenAI
+Azure OpenAI example

-from browser_use.llm import ChatAzureOpenAI
+from browser_use import Agent, ChatAzureOpenAI

 from pydantic import SecretStr